 The strength of family ties in Aboriginal communities is clearly evident when three-month-old Kerry and her brother lost both parents.
-Her father, Kevin Gilbert––later to become a famous activist, writer, painter and actor––killed their mother and was jailed for many years.
-Her father’s sister, whom she always called ‘Mummy’, raised Kerry, her brother––also called Kevin––along with her own children and others within the extended family.
-The book is a tribute to this truly remarkable woman: their tower of strength, love and selflessness; who worked tirelessly to support all the children; who during fruit-picking season, made sure they attended school wherever it took them; who managed to keep them from being taken/‘stolen’ by the ‘Welfare’.
+Her father, Kevin Gilbert––later to become a famous activist and artist––killed their mother and was jailed for many years.
+Her father’s sister, whom she always called ‘Mummy’, raised Kerry and her brother, along with her own children and others within the extended family.
+The book is a tribute to this truly remarkable woman, who not only loved them selflessly and worked tirelessly to support them, but also managed to keep them from being taken/‘stolen’ by the ‘Welfare’.

-Praise for Kerry Reed-Gilbert and The Cherry Picker’s Daughter:
+Praise for The Cherry Picker’s Daughter

 Thank you, Kerry, for sharing your story––so much pain and hurt, but such life-affirming strength and love too.

-– Kate Grenville, award-winning author
+–– Kate Grenville, award-winning author

 Kids bounce into this world with such capacity for hope and love and attachment; how painful it was to read the ways this was betrayed by an Australia that I wish had known better.
 This memoir felt important in my hands, historical, vital––and joyful.
 It described a childhood I needed to know, and filled me with deepest admiration and respect.
 I cried many tears for Kerry Reed-Gilbert and was so grateful for her wonderful Mummy.

-– Sophie Laguna, award-winning author
+–– Sophie Laguna, award-winning author

-– Robert O’Hearn, Booktopia
+–– Robert O’Hearn, Booktopia